top of page

 From time to time we may make changes to our policy, processes and systems in relation to how we handle your personal information.
 We will update this Privacy Policy to reflect any changes.
 Those changes will be available on our website and in the practice.

-Collection
+Collection and Storage

 This information may be stored on our computer medical records system and/or in hand written medical records.
+The clinical software hosts information on local server on our premises with regular backups created and stored on physical storage media.

 Personal information will only be collected by lawful and fair means and directly from you wherever possible.
 However, we may also need to collect information from other sources such as treating specialists, radiologists, pathologists, hospitals and other health care providers.
 If information is collected about you from another party, Summers Family Practice, will whenever possible, advise you of this.